 We’re already out of time, but…

 There’s a sentence that has stuck in my mind for years.
-I think it was in a book written by Richard Wright (the author of Invisible Man), but I’m not positive.
+I think it was in a book written by Ralph Ellison (the author of Invisible Man), but I’m not positive.

 This is the sentence: It’s not that we don’t know what to do.
 It’s that we’re not going to do it.